Aniketsol/ABS-International-Trade-Analysis/README.md

-Visual Analytics: Australian International Trade (1988–2023) Project Overview
+📊 Visual Analytics: Australian International Trade (1988–2023) An analysis of trade patterns and dependencies to strengthen domestic manufacturing.

+🔍 Executive Summary
-This project presents a visual analysis of the Australian International Trade Dataset provided by the Australian Bureau of Statistics (ABS).
-Covering data from 1988 to 2023, the analysis focuses on identifying trade patterns, dependencies, and economic trends, with a specific emphasis on the Machinery and Transport Equipment sector.
+This project analyzes 35 years of Australian Bureau of Statistics (ABS) data.
+By examining 10 main categories and 67 sub-categories, the study uncovers Australia's significant reliance on international imports, particularly within the Machinery and Transport Equipment sector.

-Key Objectives
-Analyze trade prices in Australian dollars across 10 main categories and 67 sub-categories.

-Identify significant import dependencies that impact domestic manufacturing.

-Visualize the impact of major global economic events on trade volumes.

-Major Findings
+💡 Key Insights & Findings

-Import Dependency: The analysis reveals a heavy reliance on foreign markets, particularly for essential machinery and automotive goods.
+Heavy Import Dependency: Australia shows a critical reliance on foreign markets for infrastructure and automotive needs.

-High-Demand Sectors: Road Vehicles (Subcategory 78) and Electrical Machinery (Subcategory 77) are identified as the most significant areas of import demand.
+Primary Drivers: Road Vehicles (Subcategory 78) and Electrical Machinery (Subcategory 77) are the highest-demand sectors.

-Trade Imbalance: Imports consistently outpace exports in the machinery sector, highlighting a gap in local manufacturing capacity.
+Trade Imbalance: Imports consistently outpace exports in these categories, reflecting a gap in local manufacturing capacity.

-Economic Resilience: The data visualizes the sharp trade fluctuations caused by the 2008 Global Financial Crisis and the COVID-19 pandemic, followed by rapid recovery in specific sectors.
+Economic Impact: The data highlights sharp fluctuations and recoveries surrounding the 2008 Global Financial Crisis and the COVID-19 Pandemic.

-Recommendations

-Domestic Investment: Expand local production capabilities for high-demand goods like electrical machinery to reduce foreign dependency.

-Policy Support: Implement incentives or trade protections to foster partnerships with international manufacturers.

-Export Strategy: Shift the trade profile by strengthening export activities in specialized machinery subcategories.

-Methodology & Tools
+🛠 Tools & Methodology

 Data Source: Australian Bureau of Statistics (ABS).

-Visualization Tool: Tableau (including Dashboards and a Narrative Storyboard).
+Software: Tableau Desktop (used for Dashboards and Narrative Storyboards).

-Focus Area: Machinery and Transport Equipment.

-Author
+Analysis Focus: Deep-dive into the "Machinery and Transport Equipment" sector.

+📈 Visualizations

+Note to User: To make this look good, take screenshots of your Tableau Storyboard (Page 13) and Dashboards (Page 6) from your report, upload them to GitHub, and link them below.

+Example: Overview of the 10 main trade categories analyzed in the study.

+🚀 Strategic Recommendations

+Invest in Domestic Manufacturing: Develop local production capabilities for high-demand subcategories like road vehicles and electrical machinery.

+Policy Support: Implement trade protections or incentives to foster partnerships with international manufacturers.

+Export Strategy: Strengthen specialized machinery exports to move toward a more balanced, export-driven economic model.

-Aniket Solanki
+Author: Aniket Solanki